Alia Bhatt: Early life and background

-Bhatt was born into the Bhatt family on 15 March 1993 in Bombay (known by Mumbai since 1995), Maharashtra, India.
+Bhatt was born into the Bhatt family on 15 March 1993 in Bombay (now known as Mumbai), Maharashtra, India.
 She is a daughter of Indian filmmaker Mahesh Bhatt and British actress Soni Razdan.
 Mahesh is of Gujarati descent, while Soni is of Kashmiri-Pandit and German descent.
 Bhatt holds British citizenship.
-She is a granddaughter of producer-director Nanabhai Bhatt.
+She is a granddaughter of producer-director Nanabhai Bhatt and his partner, actress Shirin Mohammad Ali.
 She has an elder sister, Shaheen, and two half-siblings, Pooja and Rahul Bhatt.
-Actor Emraan Hashmi and director Mohit Suri are Bhatt's paternal cousins, while producer Mukesh Bhatt is her uncle.
-Educated at the Jamnabai Narsee School in the Mumbai suburb of Juhu, Bhatt dropped out of twelfth grade to pursue acting.
+Actor Emraan Hashmi and director Mohit Suri are her paternal cousins, while producer Mukesh Bhatt is her uncle.
+Educated at the Jamnabai Narsee School, she dropped out of twelfth grade to pursue acting.

 Describing her childhood, Bhatt said, "I had a rather grounded and modest upbringing.
 I didn't get the pleasures that people assume I would've got because I am Mahesh Bhatt's daughter."
-Growing up, Bhatt was not close with Mahesh; Soni has said that she raised her children mostly as a single parent as Mahesh did not take much interest in their lives; Bhatt has said that, as a child, she "didn't miss him as such because I did not really have him", adding that they developed a closer bond only when she became an actress.
+Growing up, she was not close with Mahesh; Soni has said that she raised her children mostly as a single parent as Mahesh did not take much interest in their lives; Bhatt has said that, as a child, she "didn't miss him as such because I did not really have him", adding that they developed a closer bond only when she became an actress.

 Bhatt aspired to act from a young age, saying that she first realised her interest while rehearsing for the school choir in kindergarten.
 She soon began dance lessons at Shiamak Davar's institute.
-Bhatt's first acting role was at the age of five in Mahesh's production venture Sangharsh (1999), in which she briefly played the younger version of Preity Zinta's character.
+Her first acting role was at the age of five in Mahesh's production venture Sangharsh (1999), in which she briefly played the younger version of Preity Zinta's character.
 Talking about her experience, Bhatt later remarked that she did not remember much of it.
 At the age of nine, she auditioned for a role in Sanjay Leela Bhansali's film Black (2005), but did not get the part.
 Three years later, Bhansali cast Bhatt opposite Ranbir Kapoor, ten years her senior, to make their debuts in the former's film Balika Vadhu, which was shelved.